datreant/datreant/docs/api_treants.rst

 Treants
 =======
 Treants are the core units of functionality of ``datreant``.
 They function as specially marked directories with distinguishing characteristics.
-They designed to be subclassed, with their functionality extendable with attachable Limbs.
+They are designed to be subclassed, with their functionality extendable with attachable Limbs.

 The components documented here are those included within ``datreant.core``.